rossaddison/yii2-house2house/README.md

 Under the Daily Clean, if you click on the + sign, the grid will expand and you will be able to see all the cleans for that day.
 You will be able to mark as paid those that have paid you.
 Click on 'cleans' and you will see a more detailed list of the overall cleans.

-A useful feature is if you are lost you will be able to click on the address button to take you to Google maps.
+A useful feature is, if you are lost, you will be able to click on the address button to take you to Google maps.
 If the postcode is not descriptive use Google's latitude and longitude coordinates for the beginning and end of the street.
-These streets will appear highlighted on the map if you choose good 'begin' and 'end' coordinates for each street.
+These streets will appear **highlighted** on the map if you choose good 'begin' and 'end' **coordinates** for each street.

 **How do I change the sequence or order of my streets to clean?**

 Give the street an order number.
 Each order number should be unique.
 The Daily Clean will be sorted according to the order of the streets if you have more than one street under the Daily Clean.
+If the run is difficult to follow, 'directions to next clean' is a field that you can use to direct the cleaner to the next street.

 **What should I put under 'job code' in the Daily Clean?**

 eg. Bridgestone and Whitley run.

 You should preferably not include a number since this run is going to occur at least once a month.

-Once the houses have been copied from 'House' how do I repeat the Daily Clean for a future clean?
+**Once the houses have been copied from 'House' how do I repeat the Daily Clean for a future clean?**
-Tick the relevant Daily Clean and then tick on the Ticked (copy) button to get your choices.
+Tick the relevant Daily Clean and then tick on the Ticked (copy) button to get your choices of weekly, fortnightly etc.

 **How do I get a balance of the amount that my customer owes me?**

-If you go to houses and look at the far right side of the grid you will see the column Debt represented by a set of scales.
+If you go to houses and look at the far right side of the grid you will see the column **Debt** represented by a set of scales.
 Click on this icon and you will get a break down of the overall debt.
-You will have the ability to go to the individual debt.
-SOD stands for Sales Order Detail and represents a single house or clean on the Daily Clean (Sales Order).
+You will have the ability to go to the individual debt. **SOD** (**Sales Order Detail**) stands for Sales Order Detail and represents a single house or clean on the Daily Clean **SOH** (**Sales Order Header**).

 **I have several cleans in one area but do not want to enter them individually as this is time consuming.
 How can I speed the process up?**

-Use the Quick Build facility situated between Street and Houses.
-Under the specific street, set the sequence or sort order to 500, and simply move the house numbers on the left to the right.
-Set the sequence number back to the default of 99 once you have completed your build.
+Use the **Quick Build** facility situated between Street and Houses.
+Under the specific street, set the sequence or sort order to **500**, and simply move the house numbers on the left to the right.
+Set the sequence number back to the default of **99** once you have completed your build.

 **How do I find my turnover or costs?**